hapijs/hapi/API.md

   [extension methods](#serverextevent-method-options).

 When setting context inside a plugin, the context is applied only to methods set up by the plugin.
 Note that the context applies only to routes and extensions added after it has been set.
+Ignored if the method being bound is an arrow function.

 ```js
 const handler = function (request, reply) {